 Plus, you get to enjoy the neighborhood of Encinitas after your visit, which is one of the nicest areas of San Diego!
 With tons of breweries, and fancy restaurants and shops to chose from you may be spending a bit more money in this part of town, but it's totally worth it.
 I highly suggest CARiN de RiA, a Filipino restaurant with amazing lumpia and halo-halo (a crazy delicious Filipino ice-cream dessert).

 Hopefully, you enjoyed learning about this amazing little part of San Diego, let me know if you have any more questions about the San Diego Botanical Garden or botanical gardens in general!
 I would also love to bond over a mutual love for plants if you have the same weird plant obsession I have!
-Feel free to comment below or contact me directly.
+Feel free to comment below, DM me on Instagram, or email me.

 Until next time,